mirukucafe/nyankey/docs/install-docker.md

 ```

 Edit `default.yml` and `docker.env` according to the instructions in the files.
+You will need to set the database host to `db` and Redis host to `redis` in order to use the internal container network for these services.

 Edit `docker-compose.yml` if necessary. (e.g. if you want to change the port).